hindu-comm/mail_stream_advaita-l/2016/10/GunAtIta_and_jIvanmu/89__Sujal_Upadhyay.md

 the nirvikalpa-samadhi which is the cause of the dissolution of all universal vasanas beginning with ahamkAra**.

-​...and where are vAsanA-s - sarvAn partha manogatAm BG 2.55.
-Where are vritti-s - inside mind.​
+...and where are vAsanA-s - sarvAn partha manogatAm BG 2.55.
+Where are vritti-s - inside mind.

 I too didnt use the word namolaya for same reason :)